acmsigsoft/EmpiricalStandards/docs/OptimizationStudies.md

 <intro>

 - [ ] explains why the problem cannot be optimized manually or by brute force within a reasonable timeframe<sup>[4](#myfootnote4)</sup>.
-- [ ] EITHER describes prior state of the art in this area, OR carefully motivates and defines the problem tackled and the solution proposed.
+- [ ] EITHER: describes prior state of the art in this area
+      OR: carefully motivates and defines the problem tackled and the solution proposed

 <method>